eBay's role when you need to resolve a problem

 If you aren't able to work things out after communicating with your buyer or seller, you can contact us.
 You'll be able to open a case, and track the steps that are being taken to resolve a problem.
 If the buyer and seller can't come to an agreement, eBay may decide the case. eBay may issue a refund, reverse a sale, or require the buyer to pay for an item.

-When you buy an item on eBay.com, you may be covered by eBay Buyer Protection.
-If you didn't receive the item or it doesn’t match the seller's description, eBay may cover your purchase price plus shipping.
+When you buy an item on eBay.com, you may be covered by the eBay Money Back Guarantee.
+If you didn't receive the item or it doesn't match the seller's description, eBay may cover your purchase price plus shipping.

 If suspicious activity is reported, our Trust and Safety team investigates the situation.
 If a member violates a policy, we warn them and we may limit or suspend their account privileges.
 If the matter is serious, we cooperate with law enforcement.